ShaunakSensarma/Youtube-Transcript-Summarizer/README.md

 **High-Level Approach**

-• Get transcripts/subtitles for a given YouTube video Id using a Python API.<br>
+• Get transcripts/subtitles for a given YouTube video Id using a Python API. <br>
-• Perform text summarization on obtained transcripts using HuggingFace transformers.
+• Perform text summarization on obtained transcripts using HuggingFace transformers. <br>
-• Build a Flask backend REST API to expose the summarization service to the client.
+• Build a Flask backend REST API to expose the summarization service to the client. <br>
 • Develop a chrome extension which will utilize the backend API to display summarized text to the user.

 **Applications**

-• Meetings and video-conferencing - A system that could turn voice to text and generate summaries from your team meetings.
+• Meetings and video-conferencing - A system that could turn voice to text and generate summaries from your team meetings.<br>
 • Patent research - A summarizer to extract the most salient claims across patents.